DavidJMcGarvey/React-Photo-Gallery-App/README.md

 **BASIC FEATURES**
-Using React components and the Flickr API, this web app allows users to search
+Using React components and the Flickr API, this web app allows users to search all of Flickr for whatever they would like.
+Upon search, 24 photos from the web will be displayed for the user's enjoyment.
+There are also 4 buttons that will search what is written on the button.
+Search results are reflected in the URL.

   **EXTRA FEATURES**
--
+- A "Loading..." indicator is present during the data fectching.
+- If the user's search fails to retreive any photos, a message will appear encouraging them to try again.
+- {INCOMPLETE FEATURE} 404-like error route that lets user know that their url ain't cutting it.

 Author: David J McGarvey
 Created: 2019-11-19
-Updated: 2019-11-20
+Updated: 2019-11-21

 --------------------------------------------